nyanlinhtike-yc/Retail-Supply-Chain/README.md

 ## Data Information 📊

 These datasets provide detailed information on retail orders, including sales performance, customer details, products details, geographic locations and shipment logistics.
-It is accompanied by a calendar reference table to enable time-series analysis and other temporal insights.
+It is accompanied by a calendar reference table to enable time-series analysis and other insights.

 | **Table Name**         | **Description**                                               |
 |--------------------|-----------------------------------------------------------|